Coffee Drink

 Key Takeaways

-- 1Jebena coffee is coffee brewed in a jebena, the traditional clay pot of Ethiopia and Eritrea central to the coffee ceremony.
+- 1Jebena coffee is coffee brewed in a traditional clay pot used in Ethiopian and Eritrean coffee ceremonies.

 Drink Snapshot